TheOdinProject/curriculum/JS101/second-steps-project.md

     - this one is basically just fizzbuzz with a little extra math thrown in.
 Might be a stretch, but that's good 😃

 3. JS test-first exercises (roll our own)
+   - not sure exactly how everything is going to be sequenced but now would be a great time to either introduce or remind students about the git lessons.. they'll need to at least fork and pull a copy of the exercises.

 4. larger project
   - maybe a calculator (cli only.. to be integrated with the DOM in the DOM manipulation project)